Reversible Encryption

 Web Application

-Full encrypt/decrypt workflow in the Anonymizer and Deanonymizer tabs
+Use the full encrypt and decrypt workflow in the Anonymizer and Deanonymizer tabs.

 REST API

-POST /api/presidio/anonymize with encrypt operator, POST /api/presidio/deanonymize to restore
+Call POST /api/presidio/anonymize with the encrypt operator.
+Then call POST /api/presidio/deanonymize to restore the data.

 MCP Server

-text_anonymize and text_detokenize tools for Claude Desktop and compatible AI assistants
+Use the text_anonymize and text_detokenize tools with Claude Desktop and other compatible AI assistants.

 Desktop App

-Document processing with encrypt method, key management synced with your vault
+Process documents with the encrypt method.
+Key management stays synced with your vault.

 Chrome Extension

-One-click encryption for ChatGPT, Claude.ai, and Gemini conversations
+Get one-click encryption for your ChatGPT, Claude.ai, and Gemini conversations.

 Security Guarantees

-- Your encryption key is transmitted securely over HTTPS and never stored on our servers
+- Your encryption key travels securely over HTTPS.
+We never store it on our servers

-- Encrypted tokens are computationally infeasible to decrypt without the correct key
+- Encrypted tokens cannot realistically be decrypted without the correct key

-- We never store your encryption key — if you lose it, we cannot help you recover data
+- We never store your encryption key.
+If you lose it, we cannot help you recover your data

-- All processing happens on ISO 27001-certified servers in Nuremberg, Germany
+- All processing happens on servers certified to ISO 27001, based in Falkenstein, Germany

-- AES-256-GCM provides both confidentiality and integrity verification
+- AES-256-GCM gives you both confidentiality and integrity checks

 Frequently Asked Questions